ramch22/vmcbook/book/vmconaws/a-technical-overview.md

 * Migration scheduling - enables migrations to be scheduled off-hours.
-* WAN optimization and data de-deduplication - greatly reduces the time and network bandwidth required to perform migrations.
+* WAN optimization and data de-duplication - greatly reduces the time and network bandwidth required to perform migrations.
 * [Layer-2](https://en.wikipedia.org/wiki/Data_link_layer) network extension - enables workloads to migrate without requiring IP address changes.

 This service is discussed in detail within the [HCX]({{ "/book/cloud-services/hcx/" | relative_url}}) section of this guide.